abraunegg/onedrive/README.md

 -d             --download-only Only download remote changes --disable-upload-validation Disable upload validation when uploading to OneDrive
-              --enable-logging Enable client activity to a separate log file --local-first Synchronize from the local directory source first, before downloading changes from OneDrive.
+              --enable-logging Enable client activity to a separate log file --get-O365-drive-id Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --local-first Synchronize from the local directory source first, before downloading changes from OneDrive.
                       --logout Logout the current user -m                   --monitor Keep monitoring for local and remote changes